prokudin/PSU_PHYS496/database/README.md

 Ref_17_1504.05453.pdf was added by Owen into pdffiles.
 Contains tables of experimental data.
 Inspire link: https://inspirehep.net/literature/1362489

 Ref_18_1504.02009.pdf was added by Owen into pdffiles.
-Contains tables of experimental data.
+Does not contain any experimental data.
 Inspire link: https://inspirehep.net/literature/1358400

 Ref_19_1703.09442.pdf was added by Owen into pdffiles.
 Contains Dataset link.